AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts/java/index.md

 This set of code defines what we're doing (an Electronic Seal operation), it defines parameters for the seal job and sets input seal image asset.

-10) The next code block submits the job and get the result:
+9) The next code block submits the job and gets the result:

 ```javascript
 // Submits the job and gets the job result